simplicityitself/supercharged-testing-with-betamax/README.md

     	}
 	}

+Here we're using a `BaseLocalEnvironmentSpec` to set up the Spring application context, switching on a 'local' profile that selects downstream microservices running on my local testing machine (rather than resolving them to full services as happens at runtime).
+The contents of the `BaseLocalEnvironmentSpec` is shown below:

+	abstract class BaseLocalEnvironmentSpec extends Specification {

+  	def static applicationContext;

+  	def setupSpec() {
+    	applicationContext = new AnnotationConfigApplicationContext()
+    	applicationContext.getEnvironment().setActiveProfiles("local", "test");
+    	applicationContext.register(ChatHooverController);
+    	applicationContext.register(RecordingJSONServicesConfiguration);
+    applicationContext.refresh()
+  	}
+	}

 > There is also support for JUnit withing Betamax, although here we'll focus on using Spock as the tests are much simpler, clearer and therefore more readable and comprehendible.